 Roku’s review team moves quickly (often 24–48 hours), but they’re strict on performance and UI guidelines:

 Fail any of these, and you’re back to revisions.
-That’s why we bake certification checks into our QA process not as an afterthought, but as a development requirement from day one.
+That’s why we bake certification checks into our QA process as a development requirement from day one.

 Want the math to match your roadmap?